Five Guys Named Moe: Production history

 During the 2014–15 season, a new, re-imagined production was co-produced by Arena Stage and Cleveland Play House.
 This production featured the five Moes as 21st century musicians and a slightly modernized musical arrangement.
 The production ran 14 November – 28 December 2014 at Arena Stage and 23 January – 15 February 2015 in Cleveland Play House's Allen Theatre.
 The production was directed by Robert O'Hara.

-Following a run in 2016 at the Edinburgh Fringe Festival, a London Off-West End revival produced by Underbelly Productions in association with Cameron Mackintosh, Steven Harris and Westminster Council ran from 14 September 2017 at the Marble Arch Theatre, a new pop-up venue in Marble Arch specifically designed for the production that reflected the 1940 New Orleans jazz bars.
+Following a run in 2016 at the Edinburgh Fringe Festival, a London Off-West End revival was produced by Underbelly Productions in association with Cameron Mackintosh, Steven Harris and Westminster Council ran from 14 September 2017 at the Marble Arch Theatre, a new pop-up venue in Marble Arch specifically designed for the production that reflected the 1940 New Orleans jazz bars.
 The venue was originally stopped from opening in Victoria Embankment due to criticism from neighbours.
+The Musical Director for the production was Steve Hill, who returned to the show after first being Musical Director on the original UK Tour back in 1995.

 From 7 September to 8 October 2017, Court Theatre in Chicago's Hyde Park neighborhood mounted a production featuring James Earl Jones II, Darrian Ford, Lorenzo Rush Jr., Kelvin Roston Jr., Eric Andrew Lewis, and Stephen Allen, directed by Ron OJ Parson with music direction by Abdul Hamid Royal.

 The show received a London fringe revival in 2021 at Upstairs at The Gatehouse.
 Direction and choreography was by resident director of the 2017 London production, Mykal Rand.
 Musical supervision by John Reddel and musical direction by Griffin Jenkins.
 The cast featured Juan Jackson as Nomax; and KM Drew Boatan, Christian Maynard, AJ Lewis, Andre Coulson, Kieran McGinn as the Moes.
-The production has received favourable reviews.
+The production received favourable reviews.